DiarmuidHenry/Project-02/README.md

 - _Multiple Borders_

-Borders applied (`win-border`, for example) was not disappearing after the next choice was clicked.
+Borders applied (`win-border`, for example) were not disappearing after the next choice was clicked.
+In the below example, we can see that several icons still have the `lose-border` styling applied.

 ![Multiple Frames](./documents/readme-images/multiple-frames.webp)